MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 You must declare RSC permissions in your app **manifest.json** file.

 > [!IMPORTANT]
-> You don't need to add the non-RSC permissions to the app manifest as Azure portal stores them.
+> You don't need to add the non-RSC permissions to the app manifest as Azure AD portal stores them.

 #### Request RSC permissions for Teams app